-- #2 If Still Too Low you will need to reduce AFP Setting.

-See Tuning Section - AFP Adjustments.

-40.)
+- With Factory master cylinder you'll need to reduce the AFP setting a little and test again.
+See Tuning Section Lowering AFP Setting - With Wilwood/Tilton master cylinder you can first adjust the clutch rod to raise the pedal higher and if still not enough you'll need to reduce AFP setting.
+See Tuning Section Clutch Rod Adjustment Higher Pedal. - 40.)
 Reinstall the LH trim panel by aligning it with the door edge and snapping back into place.
 Followed by the plastic nut near the dead pedal.
 Then snap the door sill back down and you're all done.